tcheletc/Book-Management-API/README.md

 ## Development Decisions

-- SQLite is used for simplicity and portability
+- SQLite is used for simplicity
-- Controllers used instead of Minimal API
+- Controllers used instead of Minimal API for clarity and testability
-- Swagger is enabled by default
+- Swagger is enabled in development
+- Docker support added for easy deployment
 - Created a custom validation attribute for PublicationDate
 - Layered architecture: Controllers → Services → DbContext